trzy/Supermodel/Docs/README.txt

 | vs2v991   | Virtua Striker 2 '99.1                  | No  | PowerPC error.  |
 +-----------+-----------------------------------------+-----+-----------------+

-Most ROM sets suffering from severe graphics problems are categorized as non- playable when in fact many are partially playable.
+Most ROM sets suffering from severe graphical problems are categorized as non- playable when in fact many are partially playable.
 Controls may not be fully functional, however, and none have been tested thoroughly.